tliron/prudence/TUTORIAL.md

     }

 (Note that setting "context.done" to true will also delete any server-side cache for the representation.
-We'll get to that in the advance guide.)
+We'll get to that in the caching guide.)

 ### "modify"

 This hook works with the PUT verb.
-Again, the actual semantics of modification are up to you.
+Again, the actual meaning of modification is up to you.
 Importantly, modification refers to both creation *and* change.
-Many people think that PUT is meant for creation and POST is meant for change (or the other way around), and they are wrong.
+Many people think that PUT is meant for creation and POST is meant for change (or the other way around).
+Those people are
-POST has an entirely different use, which we'll get to below.
+wrong: POST has an entirely different use, which we'll get to below.

 PUT is special because, like DELETE, it is idempotent.
 Again, think back to the example of decreasing a counter: when your "modify" is called multiple times in succession with the same